Jim Justice files to run for Manchin’s Senate seat

 Manchin has yet to announce whether he will seek reelection to his Senate seat.
 He’s also not completely ruled out a White House run.

-Mooney told “MetroNews’ “Talkline” earlier this week that he is the “only conservative” in the race and that Justice is a “RINO,” meaning Republican in Name Only.
+Mooney told the MetroNews “Talkline” show earlier this week that he is the “only conservative” in the race and that Justice is a “RINO,” meaning Republican in Name Only.
 Mooney might be alluding to the fact that Justice switched his party affiliation in 2017 from Democrat to Republican.

 Manchin has held his seat since 2010, following six years in the governor’s office.
-At times a thorn in the side of his party, he’s bucked Democrats on issues like climate change, President Biden’s “Build Back Better” legislation and opposing reforming the filibuster.
+At times he’s been a thorn in the side of his party — he’s bucked Democrats on issues like climate change, President Biden’s “Build Back Better” legislation and opposing reforming the filibuster.

 Polling commissioned by the Senate Leadership Fund, a super PAC aligned with Senate Minority Leader Mitch McConnell (R-Ky.), suggested that Justice was best positioned among several hypothetical primary challengers, including Mooney and state Attorney General Patrick Morrisey (R) to win against Manchin.
 Since the release of the polling, Morrisey announced a run for governor.